incubrain/astrotribe/libs/debugger/README.md

 To extend the debugger with new functionality:

 1. Add new utility functions to the appropriate module
-2. Update the VS Code integration in `vscode_integration.ts` if needed
+2. Update the VS Code integration in `vscode-integration.ts` if needed
 3. Modify the main flow in `index.ts` to use the new functionality

 ## Troubleshooting